Portolan chart: Use

 The portolan chart combined the exact notations of the text of the periplus or pilot book with the decorative illustrations of a medieval T and O map.
 In addition, the charts provided realistic depictions of shores.
 They were meant for practical use by mariners of the period.
-Portolans failed to take into account the curvature of the earth; as a result, they were not helpful as navigational tools for crossing the open ocean, being replaced by later Mercator projection charts.
+Portolans failed to take into account the curvature of the Earth; as a result, they were not helpful as navigational tools for crossing the open ocean, and were replaced by later Mercator projection charts.
 Portolans were most useful in close quarters' identification of landmarks.
 Portolani were also useful for navigation in smaller bodies of water, such as the Mediterranean, Black, or Red Seas.
+Additionally, in some instances the charts may have been used for travel inland by waterways for trade purposes, specifically in the context of Hungary, as several charts single out that country for special detail, such as showing many cities and riverways in Hungary.

 Production

 Most extant portolan charts from before 1500 are drawn on vellum, which is a high-quality type of parchment, made from calf skin.
 Single charts were normally rolled whereas those that formed part of atlases were pasted on wood or cardboard supports.

 The earliest surviving explanations of how to draw a portolan chart date from the 16th century, so the techniques used by medieval mapmakers can only be inferred.
 The instruments available in the Middle Ages are believed to have been a ruler, a pair of dividers, a pen, and inks of various colors.
 Drawing probably started with the windrose lines and then the mapmaker copied the coastal outlines from some earlier chart.
 Place names, geographic details and decoration were added in the end.